KuroNgo/shop_erp_be/domain/sales_and_distribution_management/sales_and_distribution_management.md

 | `updated_at`     | `time.Time`  | Thời gian cập nhật                                                            |

 ### 8. Invoices (Hóa đơn)
+Tracks the invoices generated for each order, including payment deadlines, amounts due, and the current status (paid or unpaid).
+It ensures that invoicing and payments are properly managed.

 | Trường         | Loại Dữ Liệu | Mô Tả                                                        |
 |----------------|--------------|--------------------------------------------------------------|
 | `id`           | `ObjectID`   | Khóa chính                                                   |